 Climb up the Panoramic Tower

 The city of Curitiba is desperately flat.
 That’s good news for those who like the walk but not for those who prefer the view.
 Fortunately, they’ve built a glass telecom tower that’s open to the public for a 360 degrees view of the city.
 Clever!

 Closed on Mondays, it costs RS 6 to go in.

 Things to do in Curitiba – Centro Cívico

 This district, north of the centre, is the city’s administrative area.
 It’s full of beautiful architecture scattered in a quiet environment, with a great art museum and even a small wood.

 Admire the modern buildings gathered in this part of town.
 There are several palaces, squares and public artworks that could well captivate you for a few minutes (each).
 There aren’t many places where to grab food from, so bring your pão de queijo with you.

 We didn’t visit the Holocaust Museum because, well, we live in Berlin, Germany.
 We regularly learn first-hand about the Holocaust, that horrendous period of time that should never be forgotten and never revered.
 This one seems to require a reservation to visit but is free.
 Closed on Thursdays and Saturdays.

 Visit the Oscar Niemeyer Museum

-It’s called Museu Oscar Niemeyer and abbreviated as MON.
+It’s called Museu Oscar Niemeyer (site in Portuguese) and abbreviated as MON.
 It exhibits the most important Brazilian contemporary artists (many of them women, I was happy to notice) and international artists; an Asian collection was also on display when we were there.